Ahmad-Omar-Ahsan/Ahmad-Omar-Ahsan.github.io/_pages/about.md

   - /about.html
 ---

 Hi there.
 I'm a computer science graduate who used to work as an AI engineer at Intelligent Machines.
-I obtained my CS Bachelor's degree from the Islamic University of Technology (IUT), in March 2021.
+I obtained my CSE Bachelor's degree from the Islamic University of Technology (IUT), in March 2021.
 Currently I am working as a research fellow at Fatima Fellowship 2022 for the group "Hyperbolic Geometry for Computer Vision".

 My research interests include:

+- Deep Learning in Medical Imaging
 - Deep learning for vision, audio and graphs.
 - Hyperbolic deep learning
-- Resource-efficient deep learning algorithms